ShiyunZhao21/ShiyunZhao21.github.io/_pages/about.md

 I'm a second-year undergraduate student from the **School of Mathematical Sciences**, **Beijing Normal University (BNU)**.

-I am currently a research intern at the [Institute for AI Industry Research (AIR), Tsinghua University](https://air.tsinghua.edu.cn/), working on **Brain-Inspired Cognitive Companion Agents**, under the supervision of [Prof. Jiangtao Gong](https://air.tsinghua.edu.cn/info/1046/1635.htm.).
+I aam currently a research assistant at the [HKUSTGZ AI Trust](https://ait.hkust-gz.edu.cn/zh/),focusing on **Multimodal Emotion Recognition** and **biological computing**, under the supervision of [Prof.Yutao Yue](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/YUE-Yutao/yutaoyue).

-This project focuses on building brain-inspired cognitive companion agents by modeling human cognitive patterns in complex cognitive activities using neural data.
+I was a research intern at the [Institute for AI Industry Research (AIR), Tsinghua University](https://air.tsinghua.edu.cn/), working on **Brain-Inspired Cognitive Companion Agents**, under the supervision of [Prof. Jiangtao Gong](https://air.tsinghua.edu.cn/info/1046/1635.htm.).

-From 2025.3 to 2025.6, I conducted research at the [State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University](https://sklcnl.bnu.edu.cn/), focusing on multimodal machine learning for Alzheimer’s disease progression prediction.
-This work led to a co-authored publication in ***NeuroImage***.
+I conducted research at the [State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University](https://sklcnl.bnu.edu.cn/), focusing on multimodal machine learning for Alzheimer’s disease progression prediction.
+This work led to a co-authored publication in ***NeuroImage***, from 2025.3 to 2025.6.

-From 2025.3 to 2025.10, I participated in the 2025  [iGEM Competition](https://igem.org/) as the only freshman on the modeling team.
-Our project was honored with a **Gold Medal** and **the Best Biomanufacturing Track Award**.
+I participated in the 2025  [iGEM Competition](https://igem.org/) as the only freshman on the modeling team.
+Our project was honored with a **Gold Medal** and **the Best Biomanufacturing Track Award** ,from 2025.3 to 2025.10.

-From 2026.7 to 2026.8, I will join the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) as a summer research student,conducting research on **neural decoding and biological computing.**
+For entrepreneurship, I participated in [AdventureX2026](https://adventure-x.org/en)(China’s largest hackathon).
+As the full-stack engineer, I built ME.xyz, a life simulator for GenZ.
+We will continue iterating on the product until its official launch.

 My research interest includes deep learning, brain-inspired AI , AI4S and Cognitive Intelligence.
+I am also deeply interested in entrepreneurship.

  If you are interested in my work, feel free to contact me!